saboorbakshi/Battleship/README.md

 # Battleship

-Implemented a widely popular game, [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) in Kotlin.
+Implementation of a widely popular game, [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) in Kotlin.
 This game is designed to played with a mouse.

 How to play:
 * Place all 5 ships onto your formation.